ObelusFamily/Anythink-Market-53sdq/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## Setting Up This Project Locally

+- Fork the github repo.
+- Using command line terminal clone the project repo using command `git clone url`.
+- Change directory to this project
+- Open docker in background
+- Use command `docker-compose` up to get started.
+- Done!
+It's now live on `localhost:3000`.